vinkla/recaptcha/README.md

 composer require vinkla/recaptcha
 ```

-> The next steps are optional.
+> **Note:** The next steps are optional.
 They're only required if you want to use this package with Laravel.

 Add the service provider to `config/app.php` in the `providers` array.